WebAssembly/spec/md-proto/WebAssembly.md

 `$callee` when present, passed to it as its incoming arguments.
 The return value of the call is defined by the execution.

-A unit of [call stack resources](#call-stack-resources) is consumed the execution of the callee, and released when it completes.
+At least one unit of [call stack resources](#call-stack-resources) is consumed during the execution of the callee, and released when it completes.

 **Trap:** Call Stack Exhausted, if the instance has insufficient [call stack resources](#call-stack-resources).